Master of Business student

 “I’d love to have a career as a business development manager, or a learning and development manager.
 My educational success has also led me to believe that I may have a future in academia, so my options have extended into roles like lecturer or professor.
-As a first step, I’m returning to AUT next year to study a Master of Business, and I’m planning to apply for teaching assistant or peer mentoring roles at AUT during my postgraduate study.
+As a first step, I’m now enrolled in a Master of Business.
 I’m looking forward to my future.”

 Advice for other students